G7 Future of Seas and Ocean Initiative

 The G7 FSOI initiative

-The G7 members have emphasised the importance of focusing the G7 initiative on issues at the nexus of science and governance that address global ocean observations, working with the U.N.-sponsored Global Ocean Observing System to pilot efforts in areas where the FSOI can add unique value:
+The G7 members have emphasized the importance of focusing on issues at the nexus of science and governance, exchanging information about national Ocean science and technology plans and priorities, and working collectively to pilot efforts in areas where the FSOI can add unique value:

 In a Statement to the OceanObs’19 Conference that brought together 2400 scientists from 60 nations, the G7 members explained the position of the FSOI: